Customer dashboards overview

 Filters

-- Use the Date Range option to set the time frame for your data.
+Date Range: Sets the time frame for your data.

-- Use the Compare date range option to set a time frame in the past to compare your data.
+Compare date range: Sets a time frame in the past to compare against your selected date range.

 Available metrics